HOME ABOUT PROJECTS CONTACT

 • Self Stabilizing Model Rocket

 • I started this project during my first co-op term and am currently working on it.
 My vision is to design a model rocket that uses thrust vector control to maintain steady flight.
 I have played with model rockets before which simply use three fins at the base to maintain steady flight.
 To design a rocket using this stabilising system seemed too trivial a project to undertake.
-As of August 2022 I am currently working on integrating all the electrical components together, these include a 3 axis gyroscope and accelerometer, an altimeter, 2 servo motors, and a micro SD card module.
-These are all combined using an arduino Uno board and will be the brains of the rocket.
+I worked on integrating all the electrical components together, these include a 3 axis gyroscope and accelerometer, an altimeter, 2 servo motors, and a micro SD card module.
+These are all combined using an arduino Uno board and are the brains of the rocket.
 I have already programmed a basic algorithm to manipulate the angle of the rocket.
 Development on the body of the rocket, the engine, parachute deployment system and refinement of the code still needs to be done.

 • Carbon Capture and Storage System